TMorville/tmorville.github.io/_projects/free-energy.md

 ### Part III - Learning $$\phi$$ with a network model
 Firstly, we must specify what exactly biologically plausible means.
 1) A neuron only performs computations on the input it is given, weighted by its synaptic weights.
 2) Synaptic plasticity of one neuron is only based on the activity of pre-synaptic and post-synaptic activity connecting to that neuron.

-Consider the dynamics of a simple network that relies on just two neurons and is coherent with 1) and 2)
+Consider the dynamics of a simple network that relies on just two neurons and is coherent with the above requirements of local computation

 $$
 \begin{align}